AzuraCast/AzuraCast/SUPPORT.md

 docker-compose logs -f
 ```

 This command will show you a running log of all containers.
-You can also get detailed logs by running `docker-compose logs -f service`, where "service" is one of `web`, `stations`, `nginx`, etc.
+You can also get detailed logs by running `docker-compose logs -f service`, where "service" is one of `web`, `stations`, etc.

 #### Traditional